wooserv/tawfeer-scripts/README.md

 ### Testing locally

 1. Copy the path to this repository (e.g. `pwd | pbcopy`) and "install" it as an npm dependency in the repository on which you wish to test (e.g. `npm i /path/to/tawfeer-scripts`).
-You should end up with a `"tawfeer-scripts": "file:*"` entry in `package.json` instead of a version number.
+You should end up with a `"@tawfeer/scripts": "file:*"` entry in `package.json` instead of a version number.
 2. Trigger a script and observe the results, e.g. `npm run semantic-release -- --dry-run`

 ---